Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-David provides strategic advice on all aspects of Canadian competition law, particularly with respect to complex mergers (including in regulated industries), mergers involving reviews in multiple jurisdictions, alleged cartels and alleged abuses of dominance (including involving technology and intellectual property).
-David also provides advice on mergers subject to the Investment Canada Act.
+David Rosner is co-chair of the Competition, Antitrust and Foreign Investment Group at Goodmans.
+He provides strategic advice on all aspects of Canadian competition law, particularly with respect to complex mergers (including in regulated industries and mergers involving multi-jurisdictional review), alleged cartels and alleged abuses of dominance (including those involving technology and intellectual property).
+David also advises on mergers subject to the Investment Canada Act.

-- Domestic Transactions.
-Advising Linamar Corporation in connection with its C$1.2 billion acquisition of the MacDon Group of Companies.
+- Linamar Corporation in its C$1.2 billion acquisition of the MacDon Group of Companies

-- Behavioral Matters.
-Advising a Canadian client in defence of a non-public abuse of dominance investigation by the Competition Bureau, and advising an international client in defence of allegations by the Competition Bureau concerning an agreement among competitors.
+- a Canadian client in defence of a non-public abuse of dominance investigation by the Competition Bureau

-David was recognized as one of the five most highly regarded North American practitioners by Who’s Who Legal: Competition – Future Leaders 2018, which profiles the foremost practitioners in the competition community under 45.
+David is one of Lexpert’s 2019 Rising Stars: Leading Lawyers Under 40.
+David is recognized as a leading competition lawyer by Chambers Canada and Chambers Global.
+He is also recognized as one of the most highly regarded North American partners by Who’s Who Legal: Competition – Future Leaders since 2017, which profiles the foremost practitioners in the competition community under 45.
 Clients describe David as “a sharp thinker with great analytical capabilities,” and praise his “straightforward practical advice.”
 In 2017, David was the only Canadian lawyer nominated by Global Competition Review for its Lawyer of the Year – Under 40 award.

 David is an active member of the Canadian competition law community.
 He has been a professor at Osgoode Hall Law School and served as chair of several committees of the Canadian Bar Association's National Competition Law Section.